Mental

 It can be common for people with CKD to experience depression.
 Depression is a state of mind where things that used to make you happy do not anymore.
 You may feel hopeless and helpless.
 You may sleep or eat more or less than usual.
 Crying a lot, having little energy, feeling worthless, weight changes, and not wanting to live are other signs of depression.

-Depression can affect anyone, regardless of gender, age, background or general health.
+Depression can affect anyone, regardless of gender, age, background, or general health.
 The important thing to remember is that depression can be effectively treated.

 How can I talk to others about my mental well-being?